Levels of Measurement in Statistics

 Interval Scale is defined as a numerical scale where the order of the variables is known as well as the difference between these variables.
-Variables which have familiar, constant and computable differences are classified using the Interval scale.
+Variables that have familiar, constant, and computable differences are classified using the Interval scale.
 It is easy to remember the primary role of this scale too, ‘Interval’ indicates ‘distance between two entities’, which is what Interval scale helps in achieving.

 For instance, consider a Celsius/Fahrenheit temperature scale –

 - 80 degrees is always higher than 50 degrees and the difference between these two temperatures is the same as the difference between 70 degrees and 40 degrees.